-Aluminum in Transportation
+Aluminum Applications in Transportation Industry

 A variety of sectors use aluminum, including construction, packaging, food and beverage and the transportation industry.
 The automotive, aviation and aerospace markets have driven the aluminum industry over the past 50 years — particularly automotive and aviation aluminum.